anas337/Human-Activity-Recognition-Using-Smartphones.github.io/README.md

 						       files for the Y and Z axis.

-			-  `subject_train.txt`: Each row identifies the subject who performed the activity for each window sample.
-Its range is from 1 to 30

-			-  `y_train.txt`: Training labels

 		- ` ./Inertial-Signals/test/*`: This folder includes necessary testing files of inertial signals following the same analogy as in `./Inertial Signals/train/`.

-2. `./Processed-Data/` : This directory includes the **fully processed dataset** which concerns the same six activities.
+2. `./Processed-Data/` : This directory includes the **fully processed features** which concerns the same six activities.

 		- `X_train.txt`: Train features, each line is composed 561-feature vector with time and